Less Common Forms of Colitis

 Colitis is literally defined as inflammation of the colon.
 But it's actually a catch-all term that covers a wide range of symptoms, from intermittent, watery diarrhea to acute pain and inflammation.
 Excluding infectious colitis, ulcerative colitis and Crohn’s disease involving the colon are both the best known and the most severe form of the disease, but there are two major additional types of colitis -- microscopic colitis and ischemic colitis -- each with its own symptoms and treatment requirements.

 Microscopic colitis, which includes collagenous colitis and lymphocytic colitis, is characterized by chronic diarrhea caused by inflammation in the colon.
-It is not related to ulcerative colitis or to Crohn's disease, which are more severe forms of inflammatory bowel disease.
+It is not related to ulcerative colitis or to Crohn's disease, which are more severe forms of inflammatory bowel diseases.
 There is also no evidence to suggest that microscopic colitis carries the same increased risk for colon cancer as ulcerative colitis.